SCLOUD-PTE-LTD/docs/public-cloud/database/udb-mysql.md

 ---
 # MySQL UDB
 ## What is a cloud database
-ApsaraDB for UDB MYSQL is a highly available and high-performance database service based on mature cloud computing technology, allowing you to deploy, set, operate, and scale in tens of seconds.
+Cloud database for UDB MYSQL is a highly available and high-performance database service based on mature cloud computing technology, allowing you to deploy, set, operate, and scale in tens of seconds.
 Provides a complete set of solutions such as dual-primary hot standby architecture, backup, data rollback, read/write splitting, monitoring, and database auditing, which greatly simplifies database O&M and helps you focus on application R&D and business development.

 UDB MySQL is fully compatible with the MySQL 5.5, MySQL 5.6, MySQL 5.7, Percona 5.5, Percona 5.6 and Percona 5.7 protocols.
 ## Key concepts